-Whole School Approach: Care Continnum
+Whole School Approach: Care Continuum

 Care Continuum Strategy or Program Details Audience Pastoral Care Pastoral Care is a system of support in developing the whole student throughout all aspects of school life.
 Explicit teaching around relationships, self-care and emotional regulation enhances the general wellbeing of the student body.
 Secondary Campus NSW Wellbeing Framework Our school is a learning community that promotes student wellbeing, safety and positive relationships so that students can reach their full potential.
-Whole School Prevention PDHPE Curriculum This course develops the knowledge, understanding skills and attitudes important for students to take positive action to protect and enhance their own and others personal health choices, safety, wellbeing and participation in an active lifestyle, through development of self- management, interpersonal and movement skills.
-Whole School YONDR Phone Policy YONDR is a comprehensive phone management system to reduce the use of phones at school, enhancing the engagement of students within educational settings, and reducing risk to cyber- safety.
-Years 7-10 Inclusive Practices The implementation of inclusive policies, including Anti-Racism, Anti-Bullying and Anti- Discrimination policies ensures all students can access and fully participate in learning Whole School Early Intervention PBL Positive Behaviour for Learning (PBL) Tier 1 Universal Schoolwide and Classroom systems of support that brings together the whole school community to contribute to developing a positive, safe and supportive learning culture.
+Whole School Prevention PDHPE Curriculum This course develops the knowledge, understanding skills and attitudes important for students to take positive action to protect and enhance their own and others personal health choices, safety, wellbeing and participation in an active lifestyle, through development of self-management, interpersonal and movement skills.
+Whole School Zones of Regulation Zones of Regulation is explicit teaching around emotional regulation and awareness.
+It provides students with a common language for communication, problem solving, and emotional understanding Years k-10 Inclusive Practices The implementation of inclusive policies, including Anti-Racism, Anti-Bullying and Anti-Discrimination policies ensures all students can access and fully participate in learning Whole School Early Intervention PBL Positive Behaviour for Learning (PBL) Tier 1 Universal Schoolwide and Classroom systems of support that brings together the whole school community to contribute to developing a positive, safe and supportive learning culture.
 Whole School Police Youth Liaison Officer (PYLO) Engaging PYLO to facilitate Operation PIVOT addressing anti-social behaviours, including Cyber Safety and Risk-Taking Behaviours.